kuleuven/iRODS-Dataverse/README.md

 }
 ```

-If you copy the text above and adapt the values into a text file, the path to that file
+To work with the short JSON file, copy the text above and adapt the values into a text file.
-can be provided in this step.
+For either the short JSON or the long JSON matching the template, provide the path to that file to complete this step.

 6. Validate the metadata.